seung-lab/znn-release/docs/install.rst

 1. `Amazon Web Services <aws.amazon.com>`_ (called AMIs)
 2. `Google Cloud Platform <cloud.google.com>`_ (called Snapshots)

-This is the easiest method as the program's dependencies are loaded and the compilation is fully optimized.
+This is the easiest method as the program's dependencies are already loaded and the program is compiled.

 Contact `Jingpeng Wu <jingpeng@princeton.edu>`_ to get started.